Gift Icon

 Land use is also impacted negatively by automobile dependency.
 A lot of land is paved to construct parking and roads at environmental, social, and economic costs.
 Cities that are oriented towards using automobiles use triple the amount of land for parking and roads compared to pedestrian oriented traditional cities.

-We tend to notice automobile dependency in urban periphery, lower density, developments.
-Land used for buildings, parking, and roads are increased per capita while land meant for wildlife habitats and agriculture is reduced.
+We tend to notice automobile dependency in the urban periphery, lower density developments.
+Land used for buildings, parking, and roads is increased per capita, while land meant for wildlife habitats and agriculture is reduced.
 Finally, public services cost more under these conditions.

 Impacts on the community

 Community impacts brought by automobile dependency are often negative.
-Due to designing roads to allow heavy automobile traffic at high speeds, the public segment is affected.
+Due to the design of roads that allow heavy automobile traffic at high speeds, the public segment is affected.
 People lose public spaces where they can interact naturally.
 Social interaction opportunities are reduced, especially spontaneous interactions between people.

 According to Donald Appleyard, there’s a negative relationship between neighborly activities/interactions and the volume of vehicle traffic.
 The space people consider their territory and the number of acquaintances they have on the street they live on are included in this situation.